Samanid Empire: Iranian intermezzo

 Along with several other states, the Samanid Empire was part of the Iranian Intermezzo, or "Persian renaissance".
 This period has been described as having a key importance in the formation of the Islamic civilization, both politically and culturally.
 In political terms, it saw an effective break up of the Abbasid power and the rise of several successor states such as the Samanids and Buyids while in cultural terms, it witnessed the rise of new Persian as an administrative and literary language.

 Culture

 Government

-Silver medallion of the Samanid ruler Mansur I with bilingual Middle Persian and Arabic minted in Bukhara.